-You can check if a problem's already been reported, and the status of existing reports, on the map below.
+You can check if a problem with a pavement has already been reported to us, and the status of existing reports, on the map below.

-If you can't see the damage you're reporting on the map, tell us about it using our online form.
+If the damaged pavement you're reporting isn't on the map, tell us about it using our online form.

-Please note that reports won't be picked up outside office hours or over bank holidays.
+Please note, reports won't be picked up outside office hours or over bank holidays.

-Once you've submitted the form, you'll be returned to this webpage, where you’ll see that the damage you’ve reported has appeared as a pin on the map.
-You may need to wait a couple of minutes and refresh your screen to be able to see the status of the pin on the map.
+After you've submitted the form the damage you’ve reported will appear as a pin on the map.
+You might need to wait a couple of minutes and refresh your screen to be able to see the status of your report.

-The pin will remain on the map for at least 28 days, during which time you can come back to the webpage to check the status of your report.
+The pin will stay on the map for at least 28 days, during which time you can come back to the webpage to check the status of your report.

-Once the pin drops off the map, you won't be able make further enquiries about your report, unless you have a reference number.
+Once the pin drops off the map you won't be able make further enquiries about your report, unless you have your reference number.

 What we'll do